 Climate: Salem has a marine west coast climate.
 Summers are warm and dry with temperatures in the 60s, 70s and low-80s.
-Winters stay cool, with temperatures in the 30s, 40s and 50s, and wet with 5 to 7 inches of rain each month.
+Winters stay cool, with temperatures in the 30s, 40s and 50s, and wet with five to seven inches of rain each month.
 Snow falls occasionally.
 The sun shines just 154 days of the year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes